Opendoor Technologies Inc. (OPEN) Shares Down Despite Recent Market Volatility

-Opendoor Technologies Inc. (NASDAQ: OPEN)’s stock price has decreased by -12.18 compared to its previous closing price of 1.36.
-Despite this, the company has experienced a -22.22% fall in its stock price over the last five trading sessions.
+Opendoor Technologies Inc. (NASDAQ: OPEN)’s stock price has decreased by -3.40 compared to its previous closing price of 1.62.
+Despite this, the company has seen a gain of 15.50% in its stock price over the last five trading days.
 The Wall Street Journal reported on 02/23/23 that Opendoor Posts Heavy Losses After Losing Money on Home Sales

 Is It Worth Investing in Opendoor Technologies Inc. (NASDAQ: OPEN) Right Now?